avezshariq/weAllFallDown/README.md

 # weAllFallDown
-simple Javascript game.
-The rectangular blocks keep moving upwards.
-You can navigate the ball using arrow or WASD keys.
-The goal is to not touch the top boundary
+This is a simple scroll game made in HTML+CSS+Vanilla JS.
+The rectangular blocks keep going up.
+There are randomised breaks in the rectangular blocks.
+A ball needs to fall down through them and avoid touching the top boundary of the screen, for as long as possible.
+The ball can also cross the left boundary and emerge from the right boundary and vice versa.
+This gives the player strategic advantage sometimes.
 ## Start Screen
 ![image](https://user-images.githubusercontent.com/79614977/189538562-003cf9b8-aec4-4507-8045-2dee2fa4dfc5.png)
 ## In game screen